Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 • Avoid the Bambu Lab X1 Carbon, unless you buy it at a lower price than the Bambu Lab P2S.

-What printer controls are available on the Prusa Core One?
+What printer controls are available on the Prusa CORE One+?

-The Prusa CORE One has a 3.5-inch touch LCD with a rotary knob, allowing easy control — even with gloves.
+The Prusa CORE One+ has a 3.5-inch touch LCD with a rotary knob, allowing easy control — even with gloves.
 The interface shows print status, temperatures, and estimated time remaining, with quick access to filament, temperature, movement, and calibration tools.
 The screen mounts magnetically to prevent damage during transport or maintenance.

-The Prusa CORE One lets users adjust print settings mid-print via the "Tune" menu.
+The Prusa CORE One+ lets users adjust print settings mid-print via the "Tune" menu.
 An RGB light bar shows status — blue (idle), orange (printing), red (error) — for easy monitoring.
 A door sensor triggers configurable safety actions like pausing or warnings when opened.

-What connectivity options are available on the Prusa Core One?
+What connectivity options are available on the Prusa CORE One+?

-The Prusa CORE One offers USB, Ethernet, and a removable Wi-Fi module for flexible connectivity.
+The Prusa CORE One+ offers USB, Ethernet, and a removable Wi-Fi module for flexible connectivity.
 An NFC receiver enables quick Wi-Fi setup via the Prusa App.
 It supports both PrusaLink for local printing and PrusaConnect for cloud management.

-The Prusa CORE One supports remote monitoring with an optional $40 USB-C camera that mounts inside the enclosure and connects to the mainboard.
+The Prusa CORE One+ supports remote monitoring with an optional $40 USB-C camera that mounts inside the enclosure and connects to the mainboard.
 The Prusa App allows mobile control, job uploads from Printables.com, status checks, and completion alerts.
 For offline use, the Wi-Fi module can be removed, with full functionality maintained via USB, including firmware updates.

-What software is offered with the Prusa Core One?
+What software is offered with the Prusa CORE One+?

-The Prusa CORE One connects to PrusaLink for local control and PrusaConnect for cloud management, offering remote monitoring, job scheduling, and status updates via web or app.
+The Prusa CORE One+ connects to PrusaLink for local control and Prusa Connect for cloud management, offering remote monitoring, job scheduling, and status updates via web or app.
 Firmware updates are free and installable via USB, PrusaConnect, or the app.
-All Prusa software is open-source and free, with contributions from the RepRap core developers.
+All Prusa software and firmware is open-source on Github, with contributions from the RepRap core developers.

-What is the design and build quality of the Prusa Core One?
+What is the design and build quality of the Prusa CORE One+?

 The exterior features powder-coated metal and tinted acrylic panels in Josef Prusa's signature black and orange color scheme, a design well known hallmark of Original Prusa 3D printers in the 3D printing industry.

-The Prusa CORE One won a Red Dot Award for its design, combining form and function.
+The Prusa CORE One+ won a Red Dot Award for its design, combining form and function.
 It uses 10mm Y-axis rods, an X-axis linear rail, and three Z-axis lead screws — Prusa’s most constrained Z-axis system yet.

 The left-side pocket provides customizable tool storage with magnetic mounting points.
 The front door opens from either side and locks at 90° or 180° for flexible access.
+It also features reinforced hinges for smoother operation and better sealing.

-The Prusa CORE One uses Prusament PC-CF for key printed parts, offering greater durability than PETG in heated environments.
-Its CoreXY system features 0.9° stepper motors for finer motion resolution than standard 1.8° motors.
+The Prusa CORE One+ uses Prusament PC-CF for key printed parts, offering greater durability than PETG in heated environments.
+Its Core XY machine architecture features 0.9° stepper motors for finer motion resolution and optimized fan profiles (aided by the new automated vents) for smoother, quieter operation than standard 1.8° motors.

 All components can be fully disassembled with standard tools — no glue or permanent fixtures — making maintenance and upgrades easy.

 The front RGB light shows printer status at a glance — especially helpful in multi-printer setups.
-This and other design choices reinforce the CORE One’s reliability and serviceability.
+This and other design choices reinforce the CORE One+’s reliability and serviceability.

-What comes included in the box with Prusa Core One?
+What comes included in the box with Prusa CORE One+?

 Assembled Version Package Contents:

-• 1x Prusa CORE One Assembled 3D Printer
+• 1x Prusa CORE One+ Assembled 3D Printer

 • 1x Smooth PEI Print Sheet